tanvirtin/lunaites/README.md

 make watch
 ```

-And then open `lunaites/core/scratchpad/scratchpad` using your favourite text
+And then paste in or type your lua source code into
-editor to type or paste in your lua sourcode.
+`lunaites/core/scratchpad/scratchpad`.

 The ast representation of the source code will be piped to standard output as
 you make changes to this file.